xStarbound/xStarbound/README.md

 - [Phantasy Starbound Title](https://steamcommunity.com/sharedfiles/filedetails/?id=3475986947) — OpenStarbound title screen replacement mod that should be supported by xStarbound; report any visual issues.
 - [Planet Search](https://steamcommunity.com/sharedfiles/filedetails/?id=3269792617) — fully supported by xStarbound.
 - [Quick Commands!](https://steamcommunity.com/sharedfiles/filedetails/?id=3145473452) — all OpenStarbound-compatible commands are supported by xStarbound as of v3.1.6.
-- [Quick Stack Gun [OpenStarbound Fix]](https://steamcommunity.com/sharedfiles/filedetails/?id=3501752811) — Despite the name, requires xStarbound or OpenStarbound (or an oSB fork).
+- [Quick Stack Gun [OpenStarbound Fix]](https://steamcommunity.com/sharedfiles/filedetails/?id=3501752811) — Despite the name, requires xStarbound, oSBM or OpenStarbound.
-- [Recipe Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2018183533) — Recipe Browser's universal mod support requires xStarbound or OpenStarbound (or an oSB fork).
+- [Recipe Browser](https://steamcommunity.com/sharedfiles/filedetails/?id=2018183533) — Recipe Browser's universal mod support requires xStarbound, oSBM or OpenStarbound.
 - [RPG Growth Keybind Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=3368499316) — this mod fixes a compatibility issue between RPG Growth and xStarbound/OpenStarbound/StarExtensions.
-- [RPG Levels](https://steamcommunity.com/sharedfiles/filedetails/?id=3705791048) — its automatic boss patching functionality («OpenStarbound» support) requires xStarbound or OpenStarbound (or an oSB fork).
+- [RPG Levels](https://steamcommunity.com/sharedfiles/filedetails/?id=3705791048) — its automatic boss patching functionality («OpenStarbound» support) requires xStarbound, oSBM or OpenStarbound.
 The disabled debug logging mode would require an xSBCompat patch if enabled, but it's disabled. _Don't_ expect xStarbound support from this mod's author.
 - [Ruler](https://steamcommunity.com/sharedfiles/filedetails/?id=2451043851) — fully supported by xStarbound, including keybinds, as of v3.1.6.
 (Bravo for getting rid of the sandbox-breaking code, Patman!)
 - [Save Inventory Position](https://steamcommunity.com/sharedfiles/filedetails/?id=3331093074) ([GitHub](https://github.com/bongus-jive/save-inventory-position)) — fully supported by xStarbound.
 Use `/resetinventoryposition` if your inventory ends up off-screen after installation.
 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xStarbound as of xSB v2.3.7.
-- [scorchedcityfridge.png](https://steamcommunity.com/sharedfiles/filedetails/?id=3702246480) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [scorchedcityfridge.png](https://steamcommunity.com/sharedfiles/filedetails/?id=3702246480) — requires xStarbound, oSBM or OpenStarbound.
 Ensure you have plenty of RAM when loading Starbound with this mod, especially on a large modpack.
-- [Searchable Colony Tags](https://steamcommunity.com/sharedfiles/filedetails/?id=3496192756) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Searchable Colony Tags](https://steamcommunity.com/sharedfiles/filedetails/?id=3496192756) — requires xStarbound, oSBM or OpenStarbound.
-- [Shut up about raceeffects](https://steamcommunity.com/sharedfiles/filedetails/?id=3549581457) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Shut up about raceeffects](https://steamcommunity.com/sharedfiles/filedetails/?id=3549581457) — requires xStarbound, oSBM or OpenStarbound.
 Recommended if you have [Frackin' Races](https://steamcommunity.com/sharedfiles/filedetails/?id=763259329) installed.
 - [Size of Life - Framework](https://steamcommunity.com/sharedfiles/filedetails/?id=3218820111), [Size of Life - Vanilla Species](https://steamcommunity.com/sharedfiles/filedetails/?id=3218826863) and other mods based on the framework — xStarbound supports «nice» non-pixelated scaling as of v2.4.1.1.
-- [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound or OpenStarbound (or an oSB fork) for the added shift-click functionality to work.
+- [Space Station Terminal Quick Sell QoL](https://steamcommunity.com/sharedfiles/filedetails/?id=3723886096) — requires xStarbound, oSBM or OpenStarbound for the added shift-click functionality to work.
-- [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
+- [Spawnable Item Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=733665104) — SIP's universal mod support requires xStarbound v2.5+, oSBM or OpenStarbound.
 - [Spenbed Starbound osb logo replacer] — another logo replacement mod for OpenStarbound (or an oSB fork) and the like.
 Should be supported.
 The associated modpack is fully compatible with xStarbound.
-- [Sprite Dragon Interact (FDR)](https://steamcommunity.com/sharedfiles/filedetails/?id=3748728626) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Sprite Dragon Interact (FDR)](https://steamcommunity.com/sharedfiles/filedetails/?id=3748728626) — requires xStarbound, oSBM or OpenStarbound.
 Not supported by xStarbound are this mod's optional «hooks» on OpenStarbound-only bind tags (e.g., `"interact"` or `"playerInteract"`) potentially added by other OpenStarbound mods; all other functionality is supported.
 - [(Starbound) Without Number - RPG Mechanics](https://steamcommunity.com/sharedfiles/filedetails/?id=3677633744) — works, but _don't_ expect support from this mod's developer.
-- [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Starburst Rework T6 Armor Recipe Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3472326270) — requires xStarbound, oSBM or OpenStarbound.
 - [StarCustomChat](https://steamcommunity.com/sharedfiles/filedetails/?id=3208917628) ([GitHub](https://github.com/KrashV/StarCustomChat)) and [StarCustomChatRP](https://steamcommunity.com/sharedfiles/filedetails/?id=3445409664) ([GitHub](https://github.com/KrashV/StarCustomChatRP)) — requires xStarbound v3.5.1+, OpenStarbound v0.1.8+ or StarExtensions.
 As the original mod's author is unsupportive, it's recommended to use FezzedOne's [StarCustomChat](https://github.com/FezzedOne/StarCustomChat) and [StarCustomChatRP](https://github.com/FezzedOne/StarCustomChatRP) forks for additional features and xStarbound compatibility fixes (not supported by Degranon, the original author).
-- [Subspace Black Market](https://steamcommunity.com/sharedfiles/filedetails/?id=3764065766) — requires xStarbound or OpenStarbound (or an oSB fork) for an item-related `root` call.
+- [Subspace Black Market](https://steamcommunity.com/sharedfiles/filedetails/?id=3764065766) — requires xStarbound, oSBM or OpenStarbound for an item-related `root` call.
 - [Tech Loadout Binds](https://steamcommunity.com/sharedfiles/filedetails/?id=2920684844) — fully supported by xStarbound.
-- [The Hungercry Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3594407068) — requires xStarbound or OpenStarbound (or an oSB fork) for a `player` callback, despite not being tagged as such.
+- [The Hungercry Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3594407068) — requires xStarbound, oSBM or OpenStarbound for a `player` callback, despite not being tagged as such.
 - [Time Control Command](https://steamcommunity.com/sharedfiles/filedetails/?id=3256623666) ([GitHub](https://github.com/bongus-jive/TimeControlCommand)) — fully supported by xStarbound.
-- [Toggled Walking](https://steamcommunity.com/sharedfiles/filedetails/?id=3706549533) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Toggled Walking](https://steamcommunity.com/sharedfiles/filedetails/?id=3706549533) — requires xStarbound, oSBM or OpenStarbound.
-- [Ultimate Mech Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=3742826593) — requires xStarbound or OpenStarbound (or an oSB fork) for keybinds and some mech aiming functionality.
+- [Ultimate Mech Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=3742826593) — requires xStarbound, oSBM or OpenStarbound for keybinds and some mech aiming functionality.
-- [Uncrafter Interface](https://steamcommunity.com/sharedfiles/filedetails/?id=3766727660) — requires xStarbound or OpenStarbound (or an oSB fork).
+- [Uncrafter Interface](https://steamcommunity.com/sharedfiles/filedetails/?id=3766727660) — requires xStarbound, oSBM or OpenStarbound.
-- [Universal Keybind Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3466851780) ([GitHub](https://github.com/FezzedOne/Starbound-Universal-Keybind-Compatibility)) — requires xStarbound or OpenStarbound (or an oSB fork).
-Install this mod if you have issues with getting mod keybinds, like RPG Growth's tech keybinds, to work on xStarbound or OpenStarbound (or an oSB fork).
+- [Universal Keybind Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3466851780) ([GitHub](https://github.com/FezzedOne/Starbound-Universal-Keybind-Compatibility)) — requires xStarbound, oSBM or OpenStarbound.
+Install this mod if you have issues with getting mod keybinds, like RPG Growth's tech keybinds, to work on xStarbound, oSBM or OpenStarbound.
-- [Universal Printable Objects Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3603139264) — requires xStarbound or OpenStarbound (or an oSB fork) to do anything.
+- [Universal Printable Objects Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3603139264) — requires xStarbound, oSBM or OpenStarbound to do anything.
-- [Universal Upgradeable Weapons Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3595603580) — requires xStarbound or OpenStarbound (or an oSB fork) to do anything.
+- [Universal Upgradeable Weapons Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3595603580) — requires xStarbound, oSBM or OpenStarbound to do anything.
 - [Wardrobe Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3433498458) — supported by xStarbound as of xSB v3.4.4.2.
 - [Warp Doors](https://steamcommunity.com/sharedfiles/filedetails/?id=3608977430) — xStarbound, OpenStarbound or an OpenStarbound fork is required to use the client-side commands for generating warp doors and getting coordinates; may be installed on a retail client with no errors aside from the commands being unavailable.
 The mod must be installed server-side for placed warp doors to function, but placed warp doors function on any client regardless of whether the mod is installed client-side.
 Don't expect support from this mod's author.
 - [xDPC](https://github.com/FezzedOne/xDPC) — requires xStarbound for full support, but also works on OpenStarbound, albeit with a few missing features.
-- [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound (or an oSB fork).
+- [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+, oSBM or OpenStarbound.
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
 - [Ztarbound S.A.I.L.
-All-In-One Race Support](https://steamcommunity.com/sharedfiles/filedetails/?id=3506162421) — requires xStarbound or OpenStarbound (or an oSB fork).
+All-In-One Race Support](https://steamcommunity.com/sharedfiles/filedetails/?id=3506162421) — requires xStarbound, oSBM or OpenStarbound.
 - Mods that change the size or number of bags in the inventory or hotbar — as of xSB v2.4, xStarbound gives these mods full compatibility with vanilla multiplayer and existing characters «out of the box».

 The following «[oSB]»- or «[OpenStarbound]»-tagged mods do not actually require OpenStarbound (or xStarbound) for any part of their intended functionality: